 Miles of Hope has funded many programs at local hospitals to reduce the stress and anxiety associated with a cancer diagnosis: a massage therapy program at Vassar Brothers Medical Center and a Reflexology and Reiki program at MidHudson Regional Hospital in Poughkeepsie, just to name two.
 We have also funded art therapy programs to reduce stress and stimulate coordination after surgery at the Health Alliance Hospitals in Kingston and the Barrett Art Center in downtown Poughkeepsie.
 By alleviating some of the strain associated with a breast cancer diagnosis and treatment, we hope to enhance recovery.
 It may not be as important as a patient’s physical treatment, but we believe, in the bigger picture of overall patient health, both mental and physical, it will help.

 Aside from an emphasis on early detection (yearly mammogram) and prevention (exercise, healthy balanced diet, and healthy life style), Miles of Hope strives to eliminate some of the financial pressure exacerbated by a cancer diagnosis.
-In our 15 year history, we have given away $2,000,000 to people of the Hudson Valley affected by breast cancer.
-The lion’s share of our donations go to individuals in treatment for breast cancer for a financial emergency not covered by insurance through the Medical Gap Care program.
+In our 17 year history, we have donated over $2,500,000 to people of the Hudson Valley affected by breast cancer.
+The lion’s share of our donations go to monetary support for individuals in treatment for breast cancer for a financial emergency not covered by insurance through the Medical Gap Care program.
 The program reimburses patients for expenses like transportation to and from treatment, food, gas, heat, electricity and rent.
 Oftentimes we get a call just as someone’s electricity is being turned off or as they are being evicted from their apartment.
 To eliminate this level of stress represents some of the most rewarding work we do.